NC1107/Bomb-Party-Bot/README.md

 Run the script(read the directions)__
 when its your turn type the phrase given to you in the center, for example ("en","at","ic", etc.)
 after typing the phrase hit "+" and wait for a word to be returned:
-  if the word is not correct hit "-" and type the phrase again
+&nbsp;if the word is not correct hit "-" and type the phrase again
-  the same word will not get chosen twice.
+&nbsp;the same word will not get chosen twice.
 ```
 + : searches for a phrase in the textbox
 - : clears the saved phrase (hit this key after each turn)